sleeyax/FamePHP/README.md

 # FamePHP
-Bot for Facebook Messenger in PHP 7.
-Uses the official API.
+FamePHP is a PHP7 framework for creating Facebook messenger bots.
+It uses the official Facebook API and is structured in a way that allows you to add or remove functionality at your wish.

 # Documentation
 You can view the full code reference at <a href="https://sleeyax.github.io/FamePHP">github pages</a>!<br>